-Billionaire Steyer says he won’t run for president in 2020
+Steyer won’t run for president, will focus on impeachment

 - 'Don't feed the fatberg': Huge mass blocks English sewer

+The decision not to run comes as a surprise since Steyer had been traveling the country promoting the political platform he released after November’s midterm elections.

-Several prominent Democrats have also declined to run in 2020, including former Massachusetts Gov. Deval Patrick and lawyer Michael Avenatti.
+Several prominent Democrats have also declined to run in 2020, including former Massachusetts Gov. Deval Patrick and Stormy Daniels’ lawyer, Michael Avenatti.

 Summers reported from Washington.